RahafAlh/mywebsite/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-I'm a first-year Ph.D. student, advised by <a href="https://www.w3schools.com/">Visit W3Schools.com!</a> & Dr. Sarita Schoenebeck in the Social Media Research Lab.
-Previously, I worked with Dr. Josiah Hester in Ka Moamoa Lab at Northwestern University.
+I'm a first-year Ph.D. student, advised by <a href="http://robinbrewer.com/">Dr. Robin Brewer</a> & <a href="https://yardi.people.si.umich.edu/">Dr. Sarita Schoenebeck</a> in the Social Media Research Lab.
+Previously, I worked with <a href="https://josiahhester.com/cv/">Dr. Josiah Hester</a> in <a href="http://kamoamoa.eecs.northwestern.edu/">Ka Moamoa Lab</a> at Northwestern University.
 In broad terms, my current research interests sit at the intersection of Disability Studies, Accessibility, Social Computing, and Human-Computer Interaction.

-I received a Bachelor of Science degree in Mechanical Engineering from the University of California, San Diego in March 2020.
+I received a Bachelor of Science degree in Mechanical Engineering from the <a href="https://ucsd.edu/">University of California, San Diego</a> in March 2020.
 Gratefully, my undergraduate journey was fully-funded by the KAUST Gifted Student Program.